zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 1. Review the overview page and select **Continue**.
 1. Enter your business domain and select **Verify**.

-Teams attempts to detect your domain host provider and prompt you to sign into your account.
+Teams attempts to detect your domain host provider and prompts you to sign into your account.
 This authorization is solely for verifying domain ownership and doesn't involve any DNS changes.

 There are two methods to verify ownership: